embrace-io/embrace-docs/content/unity/integration/login-embrace-dashboard.md

 ---
 title: "Login to the Embrace Dashboard"
-description: Login to the Embrace dashboard to get started with your iOS integration
+description: Login to the Embrace dashboard to get started with your Unity integration
 weight: 5
 aliases:
   - /unity/login-embrace-dashboard/